JeremyRubin/pleb.fi/content/potluck/_index.md

 - Sponsors can get a gratis ticket to the event or two, but keep it in check.
   Sponsors should not be there to promote, they should participate in the event normally.
-- Do not give sponsors a list of attendee emails.
+- Do not give sponsors a list of attendee emails, except those who opt-in to sharing.
 Seriously >:(.

 # Food